mindscan-de/BrightFlux/README.md

 Export the analysis result in short form
-* Document / Documentype / technical vs manager form
+* Document / document type / technical vs manager form
 * Project file

-* UI/UX
+UI/UX
 * save width information by (column name list)-hash such that the width is preserved for future uses or derived frames.

+Report Generator
+* improve report generator with
+  * templates
+  * variables
+  * conversion functions
+  * blocks

 ### Never?

 Client Server / Windowed Data-Retrieval
-* use a client server approach for the dataframe processing vs presentation and maybe for performance
+* use a client server approach for the data frame processing vs presentation and maybe for performance

-Internal Search Engine to search in Dataframe-Columns
+Internal Search Engine to search in data frame columns
-* indexing dataframes column wise for future search operations
+* indexing data frames column wise for future search operations

 * transform logs from one system (source) to the other - e.g. recovery mode if one of the systems stopped logging but the other system was receiving the logs as well and logged them